 Although the museum does contain physical objects, its main focus is on experiences of war rather than the weapons themselves.
 Permanent exhibits include:

 - Big Picture Show – Every hour the museum’s lights are dimmed and visitors are treated to an award-winning 360° audio-visual experience.
 Continually changing images of war are projected onto the gallery walls and floor, accompanied by music, sounds and recordings.
 Shows vary throughout the day.

-- Large Objects – These include a Harrier jump jet, an East German Trabant car, a T-34 Soviet tank, and wreckage from New York’s World Trade Center.
+- Large Objects –Large Objects – These include a Harrier jump jet, an East German Trabant car, and wreckage from New York’s World Trade Center.

 - Silos – Six separate exhibition areas exploring different aspects of war including the role of women, the British Empire and Commonwealth, and the contributions of science and technology.

 The museum’s gift shop sells postcards, souvenirs, books, DVDs, and more.
-Other facilities here include the WaterShard Café and Kitchen, and public toilets.
+Other facilities here include a cafe and public toilets.

 Bus services to the Imperial War Museum North include the X50 and the 50.

 The X50 bus runs from Piccadilly Gardens Bus Station in Manchester city centre to the Trafford Centre.
 Stops on the way include Deansgate Train Station, Old Trafford, and the Imperial War Museum North.